Learn more about internal knowledge base software.

 An internal KB, on the other hand, is a private site used by your employees to access internal company knowledge.
 It essentially works like an internal Wikipedia and allows your employees to easily find the information they need, when they need it.

 So what does an internal knowledge base look like?
 It can take many forms, depending on the tool you use and the content you add.
 Here's one internal knowledge base example created in Nuclino, a unified workspace for all your team's knowledge, docs, and projects.
-Create an account to start building an internal knowledge base for your own company.
+Create an account to start building an internal employee knowledge base for your own company.

 An internal knowledge base can contain a variety of content, including: